 Special course fees may be approved for:

-Consumable Instructional Materials: lab or studio supplies, breakage, photo lab materials, films, chemicals, handouts, electronic kits, etc.
+Consumable Instructional Materials such as the following: lab or studio supplies, breakage, photo lab materials, films, chemicals, electronic kits.

-Use of Specialized Facilities: key deposits, darkrooms, practice rooms, special equipment, language labs, etc.
+Use of Specialized Facilities such as the following: key deposits, darkrooms, practice rooms, special equipment, studios and laboratories.

-Instructional Materials & Services: film and tapes, special syllabi, private instruction, etc.
+Instructional Materials & Services such as the following: film and tapes, private instruction, etc.

-Curriculum Enhancement: field trips, trail fees, leadership labs, etc.
+Curriculum Enhancement such as the following: field trips, trail fees, leadership seminars.

-Other Specialized Services: testing and exam fees, counseling, etc.
+Other Specialized Services such as testing and exam fees.

 General Policy Guidelines for Special Program Fees